-Trips for the CSU and UNC special generators are based on special generator studies conducted for CSU in 1999 and UNC in 2004.
-Trip rates based on the survey are defined in units of trips per on-campus student, trips per off-campus student, or trips per employee.
+Trips for the CSU and UNC special generators are based on special generator studies conducted for CSU and UNC.
+Trip rates based on the survey are defined in units of trips per on-campus student, trips per offcampus student, or trips per employee.
 Where data are available, trip rates are based on the study corresponding to each university.
 However, the CSU special generator survey does not distinguish between different types of non-home-based trips, so trip rates are borrowed from the UNC survey for the WBO and OBO trip purposes.
 Trip rates and resulting special generator values are shown in Table 7.5 and Table 7.6.